Haruparu-Gensou/upcloud-mascot-uppy/README.md

 They're coming soon, trust me- I mean us.

 # About Uppy
-Uppy is an arctic fox (in permanent winter morph) with a purple cable wrapped around her - yes, Uppy is female - tail.
-The way the cable is wrapped resembles the Upcloud logo.
+Uppy is an arctic fox (in permanent winter morph) with a purple cable wrapped around her tail. (we can comfirm that Uppy is female) The way the cable is wrapped resembles the Upcloud logo.

 She's very curious and playful, to say the least.
 Sometimes she can be a little bit credulous, but at most times, skeptical and strategic.
 However, she may get carried away in her thoughts and end up not coming to a conclusion.